jwilgus/perceptron/README.md

 # perceptron
 Perceptrons are the building blocks of neural networks.
-This script constructs a simple perceptron example an plots  and visualization
+This script constructs and plots an example of simple perceptron.